cromatikap/nostr-reputation-authority/README.md

 The *service*:

 **1. listens to events emitted by relay(s)**
-  -relay is decided by DVM operator
+  - relay is decided by DVM operator
   - event is upvote/downvote from user on other user's note

 **2. changes a pubkey score accordingly**